macder/wfv-validation/README.md

 ## Install

-To be honest, if you don't know how to install a WordPress plugin, this isn't for you.
+If you don't know how to install a WordPress plugin, this isn't for you.

 ## Getting Started